Xayvay/DrivingHistory/README.md

 After the implementation of the Driver And Trip classes I want to start implementation on the Report class.
 To do this I first would like to be able to output this data on a file within a filewriter method.
 In which the file writer method will call another method called obtain reports.
 The obtainReports method will then call the reportService to add a report to the file.

+#### System Output

+I think I should also be able to see the results on the console as well.
+I mean when we say report what do we actually mean?
+I think a report can be a multitude of things but ultimately its a detailed account or statement.
+So lets be a descriptive as possible and provide the user will many ways to review their results.

+#### Processing Report

+I need a method that can determine the input from the user and then spit out the generated report.
+It will Call the file reader method or the system input method.
+Then a generate report with the write output and system output methods.

-### DriverService class
+### DriverService Class

-Simple service for adding new drivers when a parsed Driver line is given.
+The DriverService Class will function as a microservice for adding new drivers when a parsed Driver line is given.

-### TripService class
+### TripService Class

-Simple service that will add a trip to the designated driver.
+The TripService Class will funtion as a microservice that will add a trip to the designated driver.
 This will look for the driver and see if the driverName in the parsed Trip line matches a driver in our drivers ArrayList

-### Driver class
+### Driver Class

 Took me some time to really figure out what exactly the driver class needed.
 I initially put the getters and setters as well as the driver name, total miles, average speed, and trips.
 These are the common qualities for a driver provided in my key observations.